-This is a great lens for someone just getting started and wants to try one out without breaking the bank.
-Be aware of the cons/issues that come with buying one.
+This is a great filter for someone just getting started and wants to try one out without breaking the bank.
+However, be aware of the cons/issues that come with buying one.

-Gobe has recently changed their name the Urth.
+Gobe has recently changed its name to Urth.
 Supposedly it better represents what they're trying to protect and want to support.

-Now, the reason I am not recommending Urth, is because the same exact same ND filter under their new name is $15 more.
+I am not recommending Urth because the same ND filter under their new name is $15 more.

-Don't wait too long and end up spending $60 on the same exactly lens (instead of $45).
+Don't wait too long and end up spending $60 on the same lens (instead of $45).

 If you find the link has expired and I haven't fixed it yet, here is the link to the Urth version.